 Gender, Marginalisation and Nuclear Weapons Issues.

-Our free, brand-new teaching pack will be published this Summer, offering teachers 5 lessons themed around gender, identity and nuclear issues, with which to teach social issues and peace all at once!
+Our free, brand-new teaching pack, Critical Mass, will be published this Summer, offering teachers 5 lessons themed around gender, identity and nuclear issues with which to teach social issues and peace all at once!
 The pack will combine CND Peace Education’s active learning focus with exciting case studies and visual materials, with the aim of using nuclear weapons example to get students reflecting on their own identity and position in today’s divided society.
 By learning from diverse contexts and different times, students are able to get a sense of what ‘global citizenship’ means to them, informed by activities around gender, race, and marginality.

 To pre-order the new teaching pack, or to join our mailing list and stay up to date on the pack’s progress, click here.